Join with millions remembering 100 years since the end of World War I

 4 August 2018:

-One hundred years on from a national day of prayer called by George V, this will be the first day of 100 days of prayer across the country, running until Armistice Day in November.
-Every day there will be prayers and actions for peace.
+One hundred years on from a national day of prayer called by George V, this was the first day of 100 days of prayer across the country, running until Armistice Day in November.
+Every day there are prayers and actions for peace.
 You can sign up to take part and spend just a few minutes of your day, adding your prayers to those of tens of thousands more.

 22 September 2018: